 - Schedule a meeting with your Special Committee that coincides with your Field seminar.
 The purpose of this meeting is to discuss your seminar as well as your portion of the Student Progress Review.

 - Complete the Student Section of the online Student Progress Review, save and download a draft to distribute to your entire Special Committee at least seven (7) days prior to your seminar or by April 1, whichever comes first.

 - After your meeting, finalize the Student Section of the SPR and submit it.
-Once you click submit, your advisor will be routed to your Chair so they can complete the Advisor section and submit it.
+Once you click submit, the document will be routed to your Chair so they can complete the Advisor section and submit it.
 The rest of your committee can also view the form, however, only your Chair electronically signs and submits it.
 (Note: Once you submit the SPR, you will be unable to edit it unless your Chair returns it to you).

 - Your Committee Chair should submit their portion of the online form within 30 days of your seminar or by may 31, whichever comes first.

 Links to the On-line Student Progress Report are provided on the GGD Current Student Forms page.

 All 5th year and beyond students must present a “final-year plan” to their committee, as part of the progress report.
 This will be a part of Section 5: Field Questions of the SPR.